Vluuks/AndroidPractice/Week2/Lab/README.md

 ➡️ **Exercise 2:** *Inside the `Student` class shown in the editor on the right, change the properties present from public variables to private variables.*

+➡️ **Exercise 2.1:** *In `StudentTest.java`, write code that changes the name of the program of the student after it has been instantiated.
+What happens when you try to access or modify the properties of the student object?*

-➡️ **Exercise 2.1:** *What do you think would happen if we gave the constructor private access as well?*
+➡️ **Exercise 2.2:** *What do you think would happen if we gave the constructor private access as well?*

 {% next "Next: Getters and setters" %}
 &nbsp;